cfsworkload/business-intelligence/README.md

   ![EXAMPLE](images/Bluemix ER Cloudant Repo.png)

-5. Download the **pipes-report.zip** file from the pipes-app workspace.
-6. In the Embeddable Reporting service dashboard, click **Import Package** and import the pipes-report.zip file.
+5. In the Embeddable Reporting service dashboard, click **Import Package** and import the pipes-report.zip file.

   ![EXAMPLE](images/Bluemix ER Packages.png)

-7. You'll now configure the data source to point to your dashDB database.
+6. You'll now configure the data source to point to your dashDB database.
 In the **Data Sources** tab, click the data source **Name** or hover over the **Actions** row and click the **View Properties** icon.

   ![EXAMPLE](images/Bluemix ER Data Sources.png)

-8. Select **Edit**, and then change the **JDBC URI**, **User Name**, and **User Password** to the values copied from your environmental variables.
+7. Select **Edit**, and then change the **JDBC URI**, **User Name**, and **User Password** to the values copied from your environmental variables.
-9. Click **Update**.
+8. Click **Update**.
-10. In the **Report Definitions** tab, copy the **ID** for USA-Map.
+9. In the **Report Definitions** tab, copy the **ID** for USA-Map.
 You'll use this later to display data on a dynamic map of the USA.
 While you'll be using a map of the USA, we've included another report with a sample query that you can view and make changes to if you wish.

  ![EXAMPLE](images/Bluemix ER USA-Map.png)

-11. From the Report Definitions view, you can launch a report by clicking the **Author** pencil icon within the **Actions** column.This will take you into IBM's Cognos Business Intelligence, where you can create and edit queries, make visualizations, and more.
+10. From the Report Definitions view, you can launch a report by clicking the **Author** pencil icon within the **Actions** column.This will take you into IBM's Cognos Business Intelligence, where you can create and edit queries, make visualizations, and more.

 ## Revise your code so it can display the report visualization
 You'll now use the DevOps Services IDE to edit your code to display the USA map.